openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vnx-driver.rst

 Enabling storage group automatic deletion is the precondition of this function.
-If ``initiator_auto_deregistration`` is set to ``True`` is set, the driver will deregister all the initiators of the host after its storage group is deleted.
+If ``initiator_auto_deregistration`` is set to ``True`` is set, the driver will deregister all FC and iSCSI initiators of the host after its storage group is deleted.

 FC SAN auto zoning
 ------------------